Bl4k31/Bash-Chat-System/README.md

 a Quick and dirty Bash Messaging System I'm Developing for fun.

-> Trying to make a C&C to provide available servers
+> Trying to make a Register to provide available servers for quick connections

 ## Installing & Updating (Should work for all major *NIX Systems)